1i8/Growtopia-Automic-Farmer/README.md

 # Not yet cleaned Automic

-ProB1: this source not Cleaned so you guys need wait ( if you say i can fix just download it :)
+ProB1: this source not Cleaned so you guys need wait, if you say i can fix just download it :)

 Automic is an Android Internal made for the Game [Growtopia](https://www.growtopiagame.com/).
 Autofarming in this Game can be very lucrative which why this one in particuliar got some hype, next to Exafarm and a few private Bots.
 I wanted to pay playingo for a clean build (PC Version) before his first Android leak.
 But in 2021 it's so hard to contact someone over the Internet.
 Also, I don't think he ever wanted to make money with it.